 Adware – Software that automatically displays or downloads material when a user is offline.

-DDoS (denial-of-service attack) – a type of cyber attack that makes the site user wants to visit unusable by flooding it with malicious traffic.
+DDoS (denial-of-service attack or distributed denial of service) – a type of cyber attack that makes the site user wants to visit unusable by flooding it with malicious traffic.

 Keylogger – software that secretly monitors and captures keystrokes user makes.
-Usually designed to steal credentials and sensitive data, but also can be used for relatively harmless goals like supervising employees’ activities or watching children.
+Usually designed to steal credentials and sensitive data.
+It can also be used for relatively harmless goals like supervising employees’ activities or watching children.

 Ransomware – a type of malicious program (malware) that encrypts data so the victim can’t access it without the decryption key.
 To get one, the victim must pay a ransom, usually within a designated period.
 You can see how ransomware looks below.